adamfortuna/adamfortuna.com-v3/source/_posts/2013-11-01-2-years-of-crossfit.markdown

 WOD: Workout of the day
 {% endpullside %}

 Going into your first day can be intimidating, but having someone there walk you through it can be amazing for getting started.
-For something like this, you'll learn about the structure of the workout -- namely that there will be a skill portion where you're moving slow but working on strength, followed by a WOD where you you're moving fast.
+For something like this, you'll learn about the structure of the workout -- namely that there will be a skill portion where you're moving slow but working on strength, followed by a WOD where you you're moving fast for 7 minutes.

 You'd learn about using bands for pullups which provide additional help if you're unable to do body weight pull ups.
 The trainer would also walk you through the individual movements, showing you what it means to do a burpee, a pull-up and a box jump.

+Every gym has a different way of introducing new members to fitness, so check out how the gym near you structures your first days and weeks.

+### My First Day

 {% pullside right %}
 CrossFit has many named workouts that you can use as a benchmark for your progress.